 In this next screenshot, you can see an example with bbPress.
 In this example, TaxoPress has scanned a new bbPress topic and automatically created the “Topic Tags”.

 This Auto Terms feature is built on top of two external services: Dandelion and Open Calais.
 You can use either one (or even both) to analyze your content You will need to get an API key to use Auto Terms: click for Dandelion instructions and click here for Open Calais.

 If you’re not ready to trust an automated system to add new terms, you can choose to have these terms appear as suggestions.
 This allows you to see all the terms produced by Dandelion or Open Calais, and you can then manually choose which ones to use.

 TaxoPress is the best way to organize and optimize your WordPress content.
+We’ve also written about the Synonyms feature in TaxoPress.
 This video is a broad introduction to TaxoPress: